CLSherrod/clsherrod.github.io/_pages/now.md

 header:
   image: /assets/images/now-header.webp
 ---
-Updated on Monday September 2nd, 2024.
+Updated on Monday November 25th, 2024.

 ## Currently Doing
-- Editing the 10th edition of [How To Create New Business Ideas Based On What You Love](/books/#how-to-create-new-business-ideas-based-on-what-you-love)
 - I’m currently writing a book about my [electromagnetic hypersensitivity](/emf) from my gran mal seizure and what I learned from it (a lot).
 Currently learning how to turn markdown files into book formats.

 ## Current Projects